Your browser does not support JavaScript!

 The respect of human rights is at the heart of Saint-Gobain's DNA.

-Our Principles of Conduct and Action explicitly refers to the relevant International Labour Organisation conventions, the OECD Guidelines for Multinational Enterprises, the OECD Anti-Bribery Convention and the International Bill of Human Rights.
+Our Principles of Conduct and Action explicitly refers to the relevant International Labour Organisation (ILO) conventions, the OECD Guidelines for Multinational Enterprises, the Organisation for Economic Co-operation and Development (OECD) Anti-Bribery Convention and the International Bill of Human Rights.
 Saint-Gobain has been a signatory to the United Nations Global Compact since 2003 and we are committed to respecting the United Nations guiding principles on business and human rights.

 In order to ensure our progress, a human rights risk map has been drawn up following the standards recommended by the UN.
 The Group has therefore defined salient risks and established corresponding action plans.
 For more information, please consult the Group's human rights policy and our duty of vigilance plan.